 relevant contract means —

-(a) a contract referred to in the Electricity Corporations Act 2005 section 181(2) between a corporation and a customer; or
+(a) a contract referred to in the Electricity Corporations Act 2005 section 181(2) between a corporation and a small use customer; or

-(b) a contract in the form of a prescribed form of contract entered into by a corporation and a customer other than a contract referred to in paragraph (a);
+(b) a contract in the form of a prescribed form of contract entered into by a corporation and a small use customer other than a contract referred to in paragraph (a);

 relevant day means the day on which the Electricity Corporations Act 2005 Part 2 comes into operation 2.

-(2) A corporation is required to offer to supply electricity under a prescribed form of contract to customers who request supply on or after the relevant day.
+(2) A corporation is required to offer to supply electricity under a prescribed form of contract to small use customers who request supply on or after the relevant day.

-(3) If, following the grant of a retail licence or an integrated regional licence to a corporation, the corporation is required by regulations referred to in section 48(2) to offer to supply electricity to customers under a standard form contract, then on and from the day on which that obligation has effect —
+(3) If, following the grant of a retail licence or an integrated regional licence to a corporation, the corporation is required by regulations referred to in section 48(2) to offer to supply electricity to small use customers under a standard form contract, then on and from the day on which that obligation has effect —

 (a) the obligation in subsection (2) ceases to have effect; and